vseib/deep-learning-nano-degree/02_neural_networks/README.md

 ### 2-6_sentiment_analysis

 The goal of this lecture was to build a sentiment analysis network.
 Special focus was put on data preparation.
+I additionally provide a PyTorch implementation.

+### 2-7_introduction_to_pytorch

+First, I present a script that summarizes most of the concepts that were shown in this lecture.
+Then I present two differen multi layer perceptron (MLP) implementations for MNIST and FMNIST each.
+Finally, there are scripts to evaluate the hyperparameters of the implementations.